Skip to main content

 Finely grate cured egg yolks over soups, pastas, or salads as you would a hard cheese.

 Do Ahead: Yolks can be cured 1 month ahead.
-Place in an airtight container and chill.
+Transfer to an airtight container and chill; grate straight from the fridge.